Chromium(III) sulfate: Chromium(III) sulfates

 A variety of other chromium(III) sulfates are known, but also contain hydroxide or oxide ligands.
 Most important commercially is basic chromium sulfate, which is thought to be [Cr_{2}(H_{2}O)_{6}(OH)_{4}]SO_{4} (CAS#39380-78-4).
 It results from the partial neutralization of the hexahydrates.
 Other chromium(III) hydroxides have been reported.

 Structure of solid Cr(SO_{4})(H_{2}O)(OH), showing the CrO_{6} coordination sphere typical of many chromium(III) compounds.
 Color code: red = O, yellow = S, dark blue = Cr.

 Production

-Chromium(III) sulfate are commonly obtained from the wastes of chromate oxidations of various organic compounds.
+Chromium(III) sulfates are commonly obtained from the wastes of chromate oxidations of various organic compounds.
 Anthraquinone and quinone are produced on large scale by the x treatment of respectively anthracene and phenol with chromic acid.
 A chromium(III) oxide byproduct is generated, which is readily extracted into sulfuric acid.
 Evaporation of these acidic solutions affords salts if hydrate chromium(III) sulfate.
 Extraction of chromite ore with sulfuric acid in the presence of some chromate gives solutions of chromium(III) sulfate contaminated with other metal ions.
 Similarly, dissolution of chrome alloys gives chromium(III) sulfate together with ferrous sulfate.